 I'm already worried about my family's health—why should I care about plastic?

 Marine plastic pollution is a human health issue.
 In the ocean, plastic absorbs toxic chemicals like PCBs and DDTs—chemicals linked to endocrine disruption and even cancer.
 A tiny piece of microplastic can be one million times more toxic than the ocean water around it; as it degrades, these plastic pieces also release toxic chemicals.
 And these toxic plastics can work their way up the food chain and onto our plates: We caught a fish in the middle of the North Pacific Gyre and found 16 pieces of plastic in its belly.

-I’m worried about social justice.
+I'm concerned about social justice.
 Why should I care about plastic?

 In 2015, a study published in Science determined that 8 million metric tons entered our oceans in 2010—enough to cover every foot of coastline in the world.
 Most of the plastic came from heavily populated countries with poor waste management systems, such as China, Vietnam, The Philippines, and Indonesia.

 However, the report failed to acknowledge that many developed countries such as the United States export plastic waste.
-In 2011, China imported nearly half of America’s plastic waste.
+In 2011, China imported nearly half of America’s plastic waste; when that country began restricting these imports in 2014, plastic exports from the U.S. to Indonesia increased by 219%.
+(China suspended imports of American plastic in 2016.)
 In many of these countries, people—including children—become “waste pickers,” sorting through rivers of plastic trash to find pieces to sell while polluted waterways transport the remainder straight out to sea.
 Plastic pollution is a social justice issue.

-I’m worried about climate change.
+I'm anxious about climate change.
 Why should I care about plastic?